Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 Here is the stories of testing history....

-# In the development process, the issues and solution that came up.
+# Bugs issues and solutions

 ## Navigation issues